 The primary goal of this pilot is to address the barriers newcomer women face when finding employment.
 Gender, race discrimination, low income employment, lack of affordable childcare and weak social supports are examples of the barriers newcomer women can face.
 IRCC will be providing funding for new, innovative programs and services that address these barriers.

 Some common scams specifically aimed at newcomers are now increasingly realistic.
 Examples of this can be posing as Government of Canada staff in hopes of obtaining gaining personal information or money.
 Aggressive threats such as deportation or incarceration are utilized often in these scenarios.
 It is important to understand that Immigration, Refugees and Citizenship Canada (IRCC) will not do any of the above and in the circumstances of a suspicious immigration call, contact IRCC’s call centre (1-888-242-2100, in Canada only).

 On November 28, millions of mobile phones, televisions and radios will sound and vibrate across Canada to test a second round of the national public emergency alert system.
 It sounds similar to an ambulance alarm.
 This public awareness test will be distributed on TV, radio and wireless devices.

 November 22, 2018, Immigrant Services Calgary’s Employment Services Team hosted the “Network Your Way to Success” networking event for immigrant IT professionals.
 It was a great success with over 50 newcomers and employers.
 It was a good opportunity for newcomer professionals to build up their network with local IT professionals.

-A big thank you to all of our clients and corporate partners who made it out bright and early!
+A big thank you to all of our clients, corporate partners and volunteers!